Skip to content

 • set the idp_name key to a user-friendly name e.g. "My Azure IdP"

-• set enabled as true
+• set enabled to True

 • set client_id from IdP